suffolklibraries/lgc/content/collections/events/wild-and-well-05-06.md

     content:
       -
         type: text
-        text: 'Spend a morning exploring the woods with one of our wardens.'
+        text: 'Enjoy a morning of Forest bathing and activities in the woods, connecting mindfully with nature, followed by an afternoon of woodland crafts and mandala making.'
   -
     type: paragraph
     attrs: